MicrosoftDocs/fabric-docs/docs/extensions/authentication-overview.md

 Fabric workloads rely on integration with [Microsoft Entra ID](/entra/fundamentals/whatis) for authentication and authorization.

 All interactions between workloads and other Fabric or Azure components must be accompanied by proper authentication support for requests received or sent.
-Tokens sent out must be generated properly, and tokens recieved must be validated properly as well.
+Tokens sent out must be generated properly, and tokens received must be validated properly as well.

 It is recommended that you become familiar with the [Microsoft identity platform](/entra/identity-platform/) before starting to work with Fabric workloads.
 It is also recommended to go over [Microsoft identity platform best practices and recommendations](/entra/identity-platform/identity-platform-integration-checklist)